girivani-s/spacex-webapp/README.md

 - A **search option** by rocket name.
 - When a user clicks on one of the rocket, the user is redirected to **Rocket Details Page** for that rocket.

+### 3. Launches

+- Displays SpaceX launches with pagination for easy navigation.
+- Shows detailed launch information in a structured table format.

-### 3. Rocket Details Page
+### 4. Rocket Details Page

 - Detailed info on the rocket
-- Extenal links to wikipedia, twitter etc
-- Youtube preview
+- Images of Rocket

 ## 🧰 Tools